joostkremers/ebib/docs/ebib-manual.md

 Ebib uses the Emacs function `browse-url` to call the default browser on the system.
 If you prefer to use another browser, however, you can specify this with the option “Browser Command”.

+# Integration with the Biblio package

+[Biblio](https://github.com/cpitclaudel/biblio.el) is a package with which you can browse a number of online bibliographic databases and import BibTeX entries based on their DOI.
+If you use Biblio, you can add support for it to Ebib by loading the package `ebib-biblio` in your init file and adding an entry to `biblio-selection-mode-map`:

+    (require 'ebib-biblio)
+    (define-key biblio-selection-mode-map (kbd "e") #'ebib-biblio-selection-import)

+Or with `use-package`:

+    (use-package ebib-biblio
+      :after (ebib biblio)
+      :bind (:map biblio-selection-mode-map
+                  ("e" . ebib-biblio-selection-import)))

+If you now call `biblio-lookup`, you can use the key `e` (or any other key you choose, of course) in Biblio’s selection buffer to import the selected entry into the current Ebib database.

+Additionally, loading `ebib-biblio` adds the key `B` to the Ebib index.
+This key asks you for a DOI and then tries to import the entry that the DOI points to into the current database.

 # Viewing and Importing Files